ChHarding/TouchTerrain_jupyter_docker/ReadMe.md

 ```console
 docker pull chharding/touchterrain_jupyter
 ```
-this will pull the already build image from dockerhub.
+this will pull the already built image from dockerhub.

 - To create a container running on your PC from this image, type: